decisiongate/scala-spark-bigdata-decision-support/README.md

-# Scala application using Spark for Big Data driven decision support
+# Scala applications using Spark for Big Data driven decision support

 ## Info
-* Building applications for summary statistics for decision support using Apache Spark and Scala.
+* Building applications for summary statistics for Big Data driven decision support using Apache Spark and Scala.

 ## Dependencies
 * Scala: 2.12.12